A. LEGISLATION AND RULES

-Benchmark filed an appeal against a resolution issued by arbitration Mr. Emilio Sahurie within the enforcement stage of an arbitral award.
-Benchmark argued that the arbitrator did not consider their arguments and dismissed their request to impede the execution of the arbitral award he issued.
-Consequently, they filed an appeal against said decision on the grounds that the arbitrator lost impartiality and that he was no longer able to dictate any further procedural orders.
-Even though Benchmark’s counsel concedes that a request for annulment is the only way to challenge an arbitral order under the ICA Act, there was no other option than filing an appeal to overturn unlawful decisions that compromised the ability of the arbitrator.
+Benchmark filed an appeal against a resolution issued by arbitrator Emilio Sahurie within the enforcement stage of an arbitral award.
+Benchmark argued that the arbitrator did not consider their arguments and dismissed their request to impede the execution of the arbitral award issued.
+Consequently, they filed an appeal against the decision on the grounds that the arbitrator lost impartiality and that he was no longer able to dictate any further procedural orders.
+Even though Benchmark’s counsel conceded that a request for annulment is the only way to challenge an arbitral order under the ICA Act, there was no other option than filing an appeal to overturn unlawful decisions that compromised the ability of the arbitrator.

 B.2 Inversiones VyV SpA v.
 GyM Chile SpA and GyM S.A.

 In December 2019, the Court of Appeals of Santiago rejected a request for annulment submitted by GyM Chile SpA and GyM S.A. against an arbitral award that forced them to pay USD 6 million.
 The losing parties decided then to file two resources of cassation, an extraordinary way to invalidate civil rulings suffering from serious procedural and substantial defects.

 The Supreme Court unanimously rejected both requests, on the grounds that (i) the ICA Act did not allow parties to appeal from an international arbitral award, and that (ii) the nature of the annulment ruling issued by a court of appeals (which is not a decision on the merits of a case, but on the legal validity of the award) did not match the requirements set in the CCP to file a resource of cassation.